 In 1953 baritone Robert McFerrin Sr. made history as the first African American to win the Metropolitan Opera House’s Auditions of the Air radio contest.
-On January 27, 1955, in the role of Ethiopian King Amonasro in Verdi’s Aida, McFerrin made history again by becoming the first African American male to perform as a member of the Met (and the second black American to do so, less than three weeks after contralto Marian Anderson broke the Met’s color barrier).
+On January 27, 1955, in the role of Ethiopian King Amonasro in Verdi’s Aida, McFerrin made history again by becoming the first African American man to perform as a member of the Met (and the second black American to do so, less than three weeks after contralto Marian Anderson broke the Met’s color barrier).

 Born on March 19, 1921 in Marianna, Arkansas, Robert McFerrin was the fourth of eight children of Melvin McFerrin and Mary McKinney McFerrin.
 The family moved to Memphis, Tennessee, when McFerrin was two years old.
 McFerrin first sang as a boy soprano in a church gospel choir.
-During his early teens McFerrin and two of his siblings travelled with their itinerant preacher father, singing hymns, spirituals, and gospel songs at churches in the area.
+During his early teens, McFerrin and two of his siblings traveled with their itinerant preacher father, singing hymns, spirituals, and gospel songs at churches in the area.

 Wishing for him to get a better education, in 1936 McFerrin’s parents sent him to live with his uncle and aunt in St. Louis, Missouri.
 It was when he was a student at Sumner High School in St. Louis during an audition for the school choir that McFerrin so impressed the choir director he was given private classical vocal training.

 McFerrin attended Fisk University for a year, and in 1941 got a scholarship to Chicago Musical College, where he started winning vocal competitions.
 After serving in the military during World War II (from 1943 to 1945), McFerrin returned to Chicago Musical College and obtained his undergraduate degree.